monktastic/no-more-contempt/scratch/scratch.md

-There is something uniquely delicious about visiting righteous vengeance upon evil people.
-So our subconscious mind does something very clever: it searches for people who we can plausibly describe as "evil," and then it makes us bait them into behaving in ways that validate our perception of them.
-But it's _how_ we bait them that's the really interesting part.

-Baiting people into evil is, well... evil.
-So we hide our true intentions, telling ourselves that we are "fighting evil."
-This is self-deception.
-As it turns out, self-deception is precisely the mechanism behind _all_ forms of evil: people know perfectly well when what they are doing is wrong, but the _wrongness_ is carefully hidden from conscious self-reflection.

-So part of them can sense that we're profound hypocrites, and that we don't have the moral authority to be judging them (at least, in that moment).
-They therefore see _us_ as evil, and feel compelled to fight back.
-Mission accomplished: we can now be confident that they are evil.

-Did you notice the actual bait?
-It wasn't our behavior — whether we yelled at, mocked, or even shot them.
-Those can all be perfectly valid ways to fight evil, given the right circumstances.
-The bait was the _intention with which we did it._ Simply by harboring malice or self-righteousness, you are telegraphing to the world your "secret" intent to create more evil — and that is all that is required to make it work.
-Brilliant, isn't it?

-And it gets better.

-This behavior is caused by a kind of parasite that lives in our minds.
-It manipulates our very perception so that we literally _see_ some people as deserving of malice.
-For you, it is the "bad people" — those who are fundamentally morally defective.
-But the thing is, they're not _fundamentally_ defective; they're actually under the sway of the very same parasite.

-Your parasite is tricking you into overlooking the parasite in others, so that you behave in ways that give _their_ parasite the ammo it needs to trick them into doing the same right back at us.
-Don't you see?
-Your parasite and theirs aren't enemies — they are _allies!_ **All** of our parasites are allied, getting us to behave in ways that strengthen each other's at every turn.

-This is that secret "evil global conspiracy" that everyone fears exists — and part of it lives within your very own mind.
-While under its terrible sway, every single thing you do to "fight" evil out there only amplifies it.

-Its greatest trick is to convince you that it does not live in your mind, but only "out there."
-Maybe you think that okay, fine, you have a _tiny_ role to play in the world's ills, but still, the evil people are the real problem.
-But the truth is, once you are totally free of your parasite, that illusion falls apart — because you now directly perceive their parasites.

 ---

 Have you noticed that hating people is obviously wrong, but hating "bad people" feels more than okay?
 Why is that?

 There is a certain virus that sneaks into minds, undetected.
 When it infects other people, we easily recognize it as "evil"; but once inside of _us_, it feels unmistakably righteous...

----

-What is the best way to fight evil?
-The obvious answer is to find the "evil people" and fight them, but there is a very good reason that this plan hasn't been working.

-Evil behaves like a parasite that infects people's minds and alters their very perception.
-It makes them see certain other people as subhuman, and thus fair game for cruelty.
-The infectee — the "evil person" — knows perfectly well that this is wrong at _some_ level, but the parasite cleverly shields that "wrongness" from conscious self-reflection.
-The person simultaneously _knows_ and _doesn't_.

-We are all familiar with this schism of mind.
-We've all had the experience of skirting our conscience, either by pretending that we couldn't hear it, or that we could get away with overriding it.
-It is a kind of self-deception, and it is precisely this mechanism that enables _all_ evil.

-When the parasite infects someone who considers themselves a "good person" — like you or me — it does something especially clever: the "certain other people" who it makes look subhuman are the "bad people."
-Think about it: doesn't it feel positively _righteous_ to treat those people with cruelty?
-It may be hard to admit this to yourself, but part of you knows that this is a dangerous lie.

-When we viciously attack a "bad person," part of them can sense that we are under the sway of exactly the same parasite that they are.
-Therefore, we have no moral authority by which to judge them.
-So, far from simply repenting, they now see _us_ as evil, and include us in their group of "people who deserve cruelty."
-We take this as confirmation that they, likewise, belong in _ours._

-This plan _can't_ work to end evil, because it was designed by the parasite _not_ to work.
-On the contrary, it is specifically designed to _strengthen_ the grip of the parasite in all of our minds — and it is working astonishingly well.
-Somehow, after thousands of years, we haven't caught on to its trick.

-So is the solution to _not_ fight "evil people"?
-Not exactly.
-The trick is to see that there _are_ no "evil people"; only people who are more and less infected by the parasite.
-Once you see this — really _see_, and not just _believe_ — you no longer feel like you are fighting _people_.
-You are only ever fighting the parasite that has infected _all_ of our minds.

-Sometimes, fighting the parasite certainly takes the _form_ of fighting people.
-So then what's the difference?
-You never feel _malice_, the sinister pleasure of watching people be harmed.
-You're not gleefully shoving the "bad people" further into the dark, like you were when under the sway of your parasite.
-You feel no _self-righteousness_; the sense that you are fundamentally better than anyone else.
-You can now see clearly that you are not; that this idea has **always** been the parasite talking.

-This is called _compassion,_ and other people can sense it.
-There is no particular form that it must take.
-It can be fierce or even violent if necessary.
-But your fundamental benevolence prevents their parasites from using your evil as justification to further infect their minds.
-This makes **all** the difference in the world.
-It is the only way to actually fight evil instead of unwittingly spreading it.

-That is why the fight against evil _must_ begin with doing everything in your power to find and evict the parasite that has secretly commandeered your mind.

 ---